 - 99% of successful entrepreneurs participating in the University of Chicago survey used these three top tools to network: LinkedIn, Facebook, and WhatsApp (US-based and international alumni).

 The more intriguing aspect of networking practices by successful business entrepreneurs were they ways in which networking was utilized.
 Forbes explains that networking is used as a forum to:

 - exchange ideas

 - conduct a comparative analysis of the interests, skills and abilities of key competitors

 - share ideas through debate and dialogue thereby improving creative skills

 - grow in status and build self confidence

 - develop long lasting relationships

-But, if you are reading this article solely for the purposes of ‘showing me the money,’ let us go back to our premise, how do we network for success while working from home or working remotely?
+But, if you are reading this article solely for the purposes of ‘showing me the money,’ let us go back to our premise, how do we network for success while working from home?

 Effective networking as applied by successful entrepreneurs